shackle-rs/shackle/docs/src/process.md

    The bytecode along with the data is interpreted to produce NanoZinc and later FlatZinc or any other format for solver backends.

+## Compiler steps

+These steps need to be fit into the phases.

+- Changing operators into calls
+- Changing generators into comprehensions
+- Overloading resolution
+- Monomorphisation
+- Decomposition of option types
+- Removal of partiality
+- Decomposition of var if-then-else/comprehensions
+- Type erasure for enums
+- Closing of functions (need to think about first class functions)
+- Converting records into tuples

 ## Query structure

 - Discuss the design of the Salsa queries for the compiler.